First Steps 4K: Information for Preschool Providers

 (NOTE: For additional details on these and other questions, please download the First Steps 4K Guidelines from the link above.)

 Q: What is First Steps 4K?
-A: In June of 2014, the SC General Assembly permanently codified the state’s longstanding CDEPP 4K pilot program.
-The program is designed to expand full-day 4-year-old kindergarten in both school district and non-district settings.
+A: South Carolina’s Child Early Reading Development and Education Program (CERDEP) program is designed to expand full-day 4-year-old kindergarten in both school district and non-district settings.

 South Carolina First Steps to School Readiness oversees the state’s 4K program in private, community/faith-based, Head Start and other non-school district settings.
 Programs operating within the state’s public school districts are overseen by the South Carolina Department of Education.